 At The Minster Clinic we take your privacy very seriously.
 We are regulated under the General Data Protection Regulations and are responsible for ensuring the personal data you have provided is protected.

 What information do we collect?

 The personal information you provide through your contact with the clinic by email, phone, online enquiry forms and during your consultation is treated as strictly confidential.
-We will not share your data with any third party except for administrative purposes relating to the services we provide, to improve your browsing experience by personalising the website, and where we may be required to do so by law.
+We will not share your data with any third party except for administrative purposes relating to the services we provide and where we may be required to do so by law.

-Non personal information gathered by your visit to our website such as information about your computer and about your visits to and use of our website (including your IP address, geographical location, browser type and version, operating system, referral source, length of visit, page views and website navigation) is collected by our website host and by the web browser that you used to access the website.
+Non personal information gathered by your visit to our website such as information about your computer and about your visits to and use of this website (including your IP address, geographical location, browser type and version, operating system, referral source, length of visit, page views and website navigation) is collected by our website host – WordPress and by the web browser that you used to access the website.
 All of the information that is collected by WordPress.org will be handled in accordance with GDPR legislation.
 For further information on how web browsers use your non-identifiable information visit each web browsers data regulation policies.

 We may disclose information about you where the is a clinical need to do so or where it is required by law.

-Your personal clinical information may be shared with our medical indemnity/insurance provider if a complaint is raised.
+Your personal clinical information may be share with our medical indemnity provider if a complaint is raised.